cthoyt/cthoyt.github.io/_posts/2021-08-17-self-organization.md

 ![Co-authors of Charles Tapley Hoyt](/img/scholia_coauthor_graph.png)

 When you start off, there won't be much here.
 Luckily, it has a curation link that takes advantage of the synonyms on the Wikidata and helps connect papers that are already on Wikidata to the given researcher's page.
 Here's the link for mine (though I keep it pretty up-to-date and it's likely empty):
 [https://scholia.toolforge.org/author/Q47475003/curation](https://scholia.toolforge.org/author/Q47475003/curation)

+---

+There's quite a bit more with respect to getting papers and associations between researchers and events like conferences, but this is already a great place to start.